 - Good job!
 Now you are ready to surf your phone’s internet on your computer.

-So here were the top five methods to share Internet from your Android Phone to your Computer.
+So here were the top five methods to share the Internet from your Android Phone to your Computer.
 You can use either of them as per your convenience and available options.
-However, we recommend using SpeedCheck.org to see which method is working best for you.
+However, we recommend doing an internet speed test to see which method is working best for you.
 Our most preferred method remains USB-tethering.
-Let us know which one do you use the most for sharing your internet connection with PC.
+Let us know which one do you use the most for sharing the internet connection with your PC.

 Thank you for reading this post and keep connected to Tech Arrival to continue enjoying beautiful posts.
 Share your views on this post in the comment section below.
 If you still have any query, throw it in the comment section.